-The surprise result of Thursday’s general election has been swiftly followed by calls from the transport industry for the government to reconsider its approach to Brexit – specifically, its intention to depart from the EU’s customs union.
+The surprise result of last month’s general election was swiftly followed by calls from the transport industry for the government to reconsider its approach to Brexit – specifically, its intention to depart from the EU’s customs union.

-On Friday – as Transport Operator‘s June edition went to press, and prime minister Theresa May saw her number of MPs slashed spectacularly to below the threshold required for a parliamentary majority – the Freight Transport Association (FTA) called for the new minority government to review its decision to leave the customs union, citing “confusion” as a result of the hung Parliament, and what it called “a lack of clear mandate from British voters”.
+On the day the prime minister Theresa May saw her number of MPs cut to below the threshold required for a parliamentary majority, the Freight Transport Association (FTA) called for the new minority government to review its decision to leave the customs union, citing “confusion” as a result of the hung Parliament, and what it called “a lack of clear mandate from British voters”.

 The customs union applies to all EU member states, and ensures that no customs duties or administrative controls are applied to goods travelling within its bounds – while a common external tariff is imposed on all goods entering the EU from elsewhere.